MarynarzSwiata/KitchenSmartInventory/README.md

 Welcome to the KitchenSmartInventory API project.
 This is a backend API (built with FastAPI) to manage home kitchen inventory (fridge, pantry, etc.) and, in the future, generate smart shopping lists.

-This project is developed following the `PROJECT_PROMPT_v3.5` framework, focusing on a clean, layered architecture, testability, and step-by-step learning.

 ---

 ## 🛠️ Technology Stack